Remember Triton: America’s Pioneer Nuke Sub

 Unfortunately for the 34th president, not all his military assets were free to go where they liked.
 Triton‘s triumphant return was overshadowed by the shooting-down of a CIA U-2 spy plane over the Soviet Union, an incident which scuttled the summit and the arms pact Ike had hoped for.
 The great voyage was celebrated, but the Triton was not.
 Displaced from her radar-picket mission by the introduction of carrier-based early-warning aircraft, the huge sub tried valiantly to serve in an attack role, but her size and peculiarities worked against her.

 Ironically, it may have been the very carriers she was designed to defend that ultimately sank her.
 The scheduled and prepped-for 1967 refueling of her reactors was canceled in part by the costs of dealing with the disastrous fires aboard USS Forrestal.
-She added a sad first to her list of such distinctions: Triton was the first U.S. nuclear submarine to be deactivated and she lingered for 30 years before being scrapped last year.
+She added a sad first to her list of such distinctions: Triton was the first U.S. nuclear submarine to be deactivated and she lingered for 30 years before being scrapped in 2009.